Microsoft/MCW-Azure-Blockchain/Whiteboard design session/Whiteboard design session student guide - Azure Blockchain.md

 2. What Blockchain technologies will be used for the Blockchain ledger and Smart Contracts?

-3. How would you answer the customer objections?

-4. Come up with a high-level architecture design for the Blockchain solution that meets all the customers' needs.
+3. Come up with a high-level architecture design for the Blockchain solution that meets all the customers' needs.

 **Design the IoT (Internet of Things) device and sensor integration**

 1. What Azure services are to be used to integrate the IoT devices / sensors with the Blockchain solution?

-2. How would you answer the customer objections?

-3. Come up with a high-level architecture design for the IoT solution necessary to integrate with the Blockchain solution.
+2. What IoT device telemetry and sensor readings will be integrated to enforcing compliance using the Blockchain Smart Contracts?

 **Prepare**